vickyzhoujy/w22/_lab/lab02.md

 For this lab, if everything is correct, you'll see a successful submission passing all of the autograder tests and receive a 100/100.

 Congratulations on completing your first C++ program!

+## Step 14: If you don't get a 100% score on Gradescope

 If instead, you see a problem, then read the error message and try to fix the problem.
 You'll need to resubmit your file.
 If/when you make changes, you should update the file on GitHub like this.
 Note that this is the same list of steps as before, but without the step where we create the `main` branch (we only need to do that once.)